SandwichCakeStudios/Mass-Entity-An-Easy-Introduction/README.md

 7. **Keep fragments focused**: If a fragment starts holding unrelated data (e.g., health + attack + attack speed), consider splitting it into multiple fragments (HealthFragment,AttackFragment).
 8. **Use traits to group fragments**: Traits let you assign multiple fragments together when needed, without bloating one fragment.
 9. **Think about update frequency**: If some data is rarely updated, it may belong in a different fragment so processors don’t touch it every frame.
+10. **Data type size**: Consider what data type you really need.
+Maybe you can use uint16 instead of int32?
+Size matters in the long run.
 ---

 ## License